 Loopers on Mint Plants

 Loopers are called so because of the way they walk in their larval stage due to the way their bodies work.
-A common mint pest, loopers usually attack mint plants from May to July, sometimes later depending on the weather.
+Two primary looper species are common mint pests: the alfalfa looper (Autographa californica) and cabbage looper (Trichoplusia ni).
+Loopers usually attack mint plants from May to July, sometimes later depending on the weather.
 They eat the foliage of the mint plant, often consuming lots of the leaves and stems.
-The larvae look like little green caterpillars and the full-grown looper is a type of moth.
-The females are usually light brown, and the males get to be darker brown in color.
+The larvae look like little green caterpillars and the adults are brown moths.
+The females are usually light brown, and the males are darker brown in color.

 Cutworms on Mint Plants